Chad Ragland: Media

-Chad has been featured in several action sports films, most notably, Bajaflo2, Desert People 6, and Drive.
+Ragland has been featured in several action sports films, most notably, Bajaflo2, Desert People 6, and Drive.
 He has also been used for interviews by NBC on their last four programs for the SCORE Baja 500 and 1000.
-Chad was a natural in front of the camera.
+Ragland was a natural in front of the camera.
 He has also been featured on SPEED's coverage of the Best in the Desert Mint 400 off road race.

-In addition to being a top athlete in the off-road racing world, Chad also filmed several commercials for General Tire and Continental Tire.
+In addition to being a top athlete in the off-road racing world, Ragland also filmed several commercials for General Tire and Continental Tire.
 He also provided on air hosting duties for the Ultra4 Racing King of the Hammers and for Polaris Industries.

 Education and other projects

-Chad attended Brophy College Preparatory and Northern Arizona University graduating with a B.S. in Economics.
-Upon graduating, Chad joined the team at Conejo Bicycles and worked his way up to owning and running the company from 1994–1997.
-Shortly after the sale Chad co-founded Your Source Financial in Phoeniz, AZ and currently is a private contractor for them.
+Ragland attended Brophy College Preparatory and Northern Arizona University graduating with a B.S. in Economics.
+Upon graduating, Ragland joined the team at Conejo Bicycles and worked his way up to owning and running the company from 1994–1997.
+Shortly after the sale, Ragland co-founded Your Source Financial in Phoeniz, AZ and currently is a private contractor for them.

 Personal life

-Chad was a fanatical cyclist and motorcycle rider.
+Ragland was a fanatical cyclist and motorcycle rider.
 When he was not racing behind the wheel, he could be found on the roads and trails around his home in Carlsbad, California.

 "Racing is in my blood.
 I don’t know if it is the desire to win or just the thrill of competition, but everything I enjoy seems to involve racing."